Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Methods

 where $\bm k$ is the comoving wavevector, $\delta_{D}$ is the Dirac delta function, and $\tilde{\delta}_{T_{21}}(\bm{k})$ is the Fourier transform of the 21-cm fluctuation $\delta_{T_{21}}(\bm{x})$, which is defined by $\delta_{T_{21}} (\bm{x}) = (T_{21}(\bm{x}) - \langle T_{21}\rangle)/\langle T_{21}\rangle$, with angular brackets denoting the average.
 We express the 21-cm power spectrum in terms of the squared fluctuation in units of mK$^2$:

 where $k^3P_{21}(k)/{2\pi^2}$ is the dimensionless squared fluctuation.

 In order to calculate the large-scale 21-cm brightness temperature field, we combine the small-scale hydrodynamical simulations with a large-scale realization of the Universe in a large cubic volume using our 21-cm Semi-numerical Predictions Across Cosmic Epochs \citep[21cmSPACE,][]{visbal12, fialkov14, Reis2020} simulation code.
-By interpolating (and slightly extrapolating) the tabulated 21-cm signal for the 17 combinations of density and streaming velocity, we calculate the 21-cm signal for every pixel of the large-scale grid.
+By interpolating (and slightly extrapolating) the tabulated 21-cm signal for the 17 combinations of density and streaming velocity, we calculate the 21-cm signal for every pixel of the large-scale grid (see Appendix \ref{sec: method_interp}).
 This approach allows us to account for both large-scale fluctuations (from three to up to hundreds of Mpc) as well as small-scale non-linear structure formation on sub-Mpc scales.
 We then evaluate the 21-cm power spectrum using a large-scale box that contains a (1536 Mpc)$^3$ comoving volume ($512^3$ grid).
 This allows us to accurately predict the power spectrum over the range $k = 0.01 - 1\ \rm{Mpc}^{-1}$.
 We use a $256^3$ grid for some minor comparison cases, and also go down to $128^3$ to test the effect of large-scale resolution.

 We note that we restore the 21-cm signal of each pixel by multiplying by its mean density (since the Lagrangian to Eulerian conversion for SPH, of division by density, is appropriate for small scales that are averaged over, but we do not want to erase the large-scale fluctuations).
+To clarify, our use of 21cmSPACE code in the present work is quite limited.
+We obtain the linear density and velocity cube from 21cmSPACE, but then derive the resulting 21-cm intensity cube at each redshift using the interpolation of the hydrodynamical simulations.
+Note that we match the linear $\delta$ of the total matter density to the initial conditions of the hydrodynamical simulations.
 Also, we account for the anisotropic redshift space distortion due to the large-scale velocity field (as detailed in the above references on the 21cmSPACE code), but in this paper we only plot the final spherically-averaged power spectrum.